 1) Lubuntu 14.04 or 15.04?

-Our starting point is a fresh installation of the latest release of Lubuntu with long term support, which is 14.04.2 at the moment.
+Our starting point is a fresh install of the latest stable version of Lubuntu, which is 15.04 at the moment.
 Many other lightweight distros are available, but as a first try we are focusing on this one.
-14.04.2 contains all bugfixes which have been added to 14.04 so always use the highest number within the family.
-Keep searching until you find the .2 version (some web sites don't get regular updates and might promote .0 or .1 for some time after .2 has been released).

 In the guide we first test the hardware capabilities before deciding what to install but if you can't wait or if it's not possible to run a live boot you can just take the chance and go straight to the install described in 3).